-A course which is a cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experience.
+This course is a cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experience.
 Credit is awarded on the basis of one semester hour per 45 industrial contact hours.
-Credit, four semester hour.
+Credit, four semester hours.